timmitra/timmitra/README.md

 I was Sr. Engineering Manager, iOS at [SpotHero](https://spothero.com), from June 2022 - August 2023.
 I was iOS Engineering Manager at TD Bank from January 2016 to June 2022.

+Most of my commits are to private repositories.

 #### Conference Talks